-I’m a PhD student in University College London’s anthropology department, working under the supervision of Professor Daniel Miller.
-My research focuses on table-top roleplaying games — mainly Dungeons and Dragons — in Singapore and New Zealand.
-I’d like to study D&D as an example of a collaborative storytelling practice.
-One of anthropology’s primary interests is in how humans navigate the contingency of human existence.
-We struggle with the limits of the human capacity to affect and control the world around us in a predictable fashion, while also finding new ways to make sense of the events—good or bad, planned or serendipitous—that happen to us.
+I’m a PhD student in University College London’s Anthropology department, working under the supervision of Professor Daniel Miller.
+My research focuses on table-top roleplaying games — mainly Dungeons and Dragons — in Singapore.
+I focus on D&D as an example of a collaborative storytelling practice, and how it allows humans navigate the contingency of human existence through the co-construction of narrative and fate.

 In a previous life as a research associate at the Asia Research Institute, I worked on migrant labour, precarity, intimacy, emotions and the body, everyday life, debt and credit, moral and ethical life, and temporality/potentiality.
 I’ve researched the day-off policy for domestic workers in Singapore, migrant civil society (both transnational and local), the migration industry for domestic workers, and skilled diasporas traversing multiple homelands.